 1. You both have a common goal:

-Try to operate from a place of providing what is in the best interest of your children.
+Try to operate from a place of providing what is in the best interest of your children as single parents.
 Obviously, this will be difficult and you might not always succeed, but hopefully, both of you want what is best for your kids—to create the best situations, the best opportunities, and the best life possible.

 2. Your ex is someone’s son (or daughter):